-Assessors will be reviewing market sales up to January 1, 2021.
-Sales after the new year will not be used to determine your new value.
-The property tax bill you receive in December of 2021 will be based on the new assessment value of your property.
+Assessors review market sales up to January 1st, of the current year.
+Sales after the new year are not used to determine your new value.
+The property tax bill you received in December is not based on the new assessment value of your property.

 To learn more about what assessors do, please watch the video: Assessor Video 2020

 The Town Assessor, upon completion of the review of assessments, and prior to completion of assessment rolls, will hold Open Book conferences.
 The purpose is to provide property owners and their agents the opportunity to review and compare assessed values.
 The assessor will send notice to each property owner whose assessment has changed at least 15 days prior to the first open book conference.

 The Open Book is a conference, either face-to-face or over the phone, with an assessor to discuss the value of your property.
 You have until 48 hours before the Board of Review to contact the assessor about your new value.
 When available you can set an appointment with an assessor here: https://accurate.rovingcalendar.com/appointments